 All works undertaken will be in line with the latest Government guidance.
 We ask if you can help us maintain social distancing and not enter the areas where work is taking place.

 Where two-person working is essential, our contractors and operatives will be working in ‘bubbles’.
 Some work may take longer than usual due to new working arrangements, and we ask that you remain patient during this time.

-Planned external works re-started on 1 June.
-New working arrangements, safe systems of work, and risk assessments have allowed our roofing, re-pointing, external painting, and window replacement programmes to continue through lockdown two—thank-you to all customers for assisting our operatives and contractors during this work.
+Planned external works New working arrangements, safe systems of work, and risk assessments have allowed our roofing, re-pointing, external painting, and window replacement programmes to continue —thank-you to all customers for assisting our operatives and contractors during this work.

-With effect from 1 February 2021, for the wellbeing of our tenants, we have taken the decision to pause all planned works to our Supported Living and Independent Living properties.
+With effect from 1 February 2021, for the wellbeing of our tenants, we have taken the decision to pause all planned works to our Supported Living properties.

-We will only be working on planned programmes within our General Needs homes (with agreement from tenants).
+We will only be working on planned programmes within our general needs and independent living homes (with agreement from tenants).

 This decision has been made to protect our most vulnerable customers as operatives are in their home for longer periods (fitting kitchens, bathrooms etc).
 We will be making contact with any tenants who may be impacted by this decision.